tybayn/phasmo-cheat-sheet-es/README.md

 # Unofficial Phasmo Cheat Sheet (Spanish Translation)

 A client facing web-app guide for the horror video game Phasmophobia.
-This repo has been translated from English to Spanish by ZxFrankxZ.
+This repo has been translated from English to Spanish by ZxFrankxZ & @mrpaty.

 In order to make this version work with other languages, the following features from the original have been removed:
 - Discord Link